hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-intro.md

 <b>Pronouns​</b>

-By making Individual Pronouns a *Must Support* data element, this profile explicitly supports representation and exchange of the Pronouns data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
+By making Individual Pronouns extension a *Must Support* data element, this profile explicitly supports representation and exchange of the Pronouns data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
+This extension is further constrained in this profile such that the value of the individual pronoun shall be a member of the [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) value set if any codes within that value set can apply.

 <b>Gender Identity (GI)</b>

-By making Individual Gender Identity a *Must Support* data element, this profile explicitly supports representation and exchange of the Gender Identity data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
+By making Individual Gender Identity extension a *Must Support* data element, this profile explicitly supports representation and exchange of the Gender Identity data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
+The value element of the [Individual Pronouns extension](http://hl7.org/fhir/StructureDefinition/individual-pronouns) is constrained in this profile to be [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).

 <b>Sex Assigned at Birth</b>